garr3ttmjo/Writeups/Belkasoft CTF - March 2021/README.md

 ```
 ## Questions
 1. What is the full name of the laptop owner?
+2.
 Normally when I want to find out owner I check the version key in the SOFTWARE hive.
-This shows the RegisteredOwner is User instead of anit.ghosh like I had originally thought.
+This shows the RegisteredOwner is 'User' instead of anit.ghosh like I had originally thought.
 It also shows this is a Windows 10 OS so I was incorrect about this being an older system because of the Documents and Settings folder I saw earlier.
 ```
 ./rip.pl -r ~/Downloads/SUSPECT_Evidence/SOFTWARE.raw -p winver
 Launching winver v.20200525